 Shared methods in Visual Basic).
 Use a private static object instead.
 Similarly, do not use

 Me in Visual Basic) to lock instance methods.
 Use a private object instead.
 A class or instance can be locked by code other than your own, potentially causing deadlocks or performance problems.

 In both cases, if an exception is thrown in the code block, the lock acquired by the lock or SyncLock is released automatically.
 The C# and Visual Basic compilers emit a try/finally block with Monitor.Enter at the beginning of the try, and Monitor.Exit in the finally block.
 If an exception is thrown inside the lock or SyncLock block, the finally handler runs to allow you to do any clean-up work.

-You can use the SynchronizationAttribute on any ContextBoundObject to synchronize all instance methods and fields.
+In .NET Framework and Xamarin applications only, you can use the SynchronizationAttribute on any ContextBoundObject to synchronize all instance methods and fields.
 All objects in the same context domain share the same lock.
 Multiple threads are allowed to access the methods and fields, but only a single thread is allowed at any one time.

 Send feedback about: